Music Faculty and Staff

 BM in Music Education, Vocal Emphasis, from Ohio Wesleyan University (2000), MM in Choral Conducting, Westminster Choir College, Princeton (2006).
 His initial teaching experience was with the Forest Hills school district from 2000-2004, where his Women’s Chorus grew from 30 to 100 members over the four years, and he founded the Anderson H.S.
 A Cappella Chamber Choir.
 Prior to being recruited for the choral program here at Walnut, Mr. Nims served as Director of Choral Activities at Lakota West H.S. from 2006-13, where his groups consistently earned superior ratings at OMEA Large Group Adjudicated events, as well as performed numerous large choral/orchestral works.
 He himself sings as a baritone, and has sung professionally with various ensembles, churches and theaters locally and throughout the country.

 Hometown – Ocala, FL; BM in Music Performance from Stetson University (2003), MM in Music Performance from the University of Cincinnati College-Conservatory of Music (2005), Education Licensure from Xavier University (2016).
 Upon graduation from CCM, Mr. Peoples began a ten year career as a professional trombonist and educator.
 While performing nationally and internationally at music festivals and with professional ensembles, he maintained a private teaching studio of up to 45 weekly students.
 This teaching experience encouraged him to follow a path to band directing.
-Over the last two years, Mr. Peoples has worked on the staff as Instructor and Assistant Band Director with the award winning William Mason High School Band while serving as adjunct Professor of Trombone at Xavier University.
+Over the last several years, Mr. Peoples has worked on the staff as Instructor and Assistant Band Director with the award winning William Mason High School Band while serving as adjunct Professor of Trombone at Xavier University.
 In 2016 he had the honor of assisting Marie Speziale with a presentation on rehearsal techniques for young brass choirs at the Midwest Band and Orchestra Clinic in Chicago, IL.

 Hometown – Piqua, OH; BA in Music Education from Miami University (2004), MM in Percussion Performance from Eastern Kentucky University (2007); taught full-time steel band at Leon High School in Tallahassee, FL (2009-2017), is a percussionist and teacher of over 15 years, and has been a full-time Steel Band director since 2009.
 For the past eight years, Mr. Wendeln was a highly successful teacher at Leon High School in Tallahassee FL, where his Steel Band program, Lion Steel, grew from 60 students to 170 daily, becoming one of the largest in the state, and one of the most accomplished high school Steel Bands in the country.
 Mr. Wendeln fell in love with steel band music when he played in the Miami U. Steel Band under Dr. Chris Tanner, and again at EKU under Dr. Jason Koontz.
 Throughout college and his professional career, he has had the privilege of performing alongside many of the great pan players and educators in steel pan today, and has traveled to Trinidad on three occasions to absorb the steel band culture firsthand.
 In both 2015 and 2016, Wendeln performed with birdsong Steel Orchestra in the Trinidad National Panorama competition.